College of Mount Saint Vincent Ranks Third Nationally in Student Economic Mobility

 The study rates Mount Saint Vincent as one of the nation’s top colleges in providing exceptional access to students that leads to significant income growth in their post-graduate careers.
 Importantly, these success rates are equal to or greater than those for students who attend state schools.

-“This study reflects what the College of Mount Saint Vincent has been doing since our inception—providing life-changing opportunities for students across the economic spectrum,” said Mount president Charles L. Flynn.
-“We are very proud that the College of Mount Saint Vincent is true to the traditions of high quality, transformative education: academic excellence, authentic inclusivity, and ceiling-breaking opportunity.”
+“This study reflects what the College of Mount Saint Vincent has been doing since our inception—providing life-changing opportunities for students across the economic spectrum,” said Mount President Charles L. Flynn, Jr. “We are very proud that the College of Mount Saint Vincent is true to the traditions of high quality, transformative education: academic excellence, authentic inclusivity, and ceiling-breaking opportunity.”

 He continued, “Our college reflects the Catholic tradition.
 All are welcome.
 Whatever our students’ backgrounds—financially advantaged or financially modest, first-generation or the great grandchildren of alums, Catholic or of some other faith—the Mount transforms lives.
 We continue to lay the foundation of the American Dream.”

 This is not the first time the Mount has stood out as an exceptional institution.